tomaszbabiuk/aeplugin-centralheating/README.md

-# Central heating objects for Automate-Everything
+# Welcome

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It provides a central heating devices.

 # Directory setup
 ```bash